 After completing training in Physics and Atmospheric Sciences in 2003, Tomoko Matsuo invested time to build expertise in statistics and data assimilation.
 She has received unique training in statistics as part of an NSF program to build collaborative research and training between statistics and the geosciences at NCAR's Institute of Mathematics Applied to Geosciences through 2007.
 Before joining in the Smead Aerospace Engineering Department in 2017, she has worked at NOAA's Space Weather Prediction Center as a Research Associate in CU Boulder's Cooperative Institute for Research in Environmental Sciences.

 As a Principal Investigator (PI), with funding ($5.4M) from the NSF, NASA, European Space Agency (ESA), NOAA, Air Force Office of Scientific Research and Air Force Research Lab, she has developed original and independent research programs centered on data assimilative modeling and remote sensing of the Earth and space environments, and received an NSF CAREER award for her work into the predictability of the atmosphere from the ground to near-Earth space in 2019.
+She is a Smead Endowed Faculty Fellow as of 2022.
 She has also received an Outstanding Junior Faculty award and an Outstanding Undergraduate Teaching & Mentoring award from the Smead Aerospace Department in 2019 and 2021, and a Dean’s Faculty Fellowship from the College of Engineering and Applied Science in 2021.
-She has authored and co-authored 67 refereed publications.
+She has authored and co-authored over 70 refereed publications.
 Because of her unique training in physics, atmospheric sciences, and statistics and the interdisciplinary nature of data assimilation research, she collaborates widely across disciplinary boundaries with space physicists, atmospheric scientists, aerospace engineers, applied mathematicians, and statisticians.
-She has been actively recruited to give talks and lead sessions at national and international meetings, including 75 invited talks.
-Outcomes from her research group have furthermore been reported in 94 oral and poster contributed conference presentations since 2017.
+She has been actively recruited to give talks and lead sessions at national and international meetings, including 80 invited talks.
+Outcomes from her research group have furthermore been reported in over 100 oral and poster contributed conference presentations since 2017.

-She has served on high-level external and internal committees, including the NSF Coupling, Energetics and Dynamics of Atmospheric Regions (CEDAR) Science Steering Committee (2012-2015), the NSF Geospace Section Committee of Visitors (2014), the NASA Heliophysics Advisory Committee (2017-current), the NASA Geospace Dynamics Constellation Science and Technology Definition Team (2018-2019), the ESA Daedalus Mission Advisory Group (2018-2021), the AGU Basu United States Early Career Award Committee (2017-current), the Advisory Board for the University of Colorado Boulder’s Center for Research Data and Digital Scholarship (2017-current), the Department’s Graduate Committee (2018-2020), as the Remote Sensing Earth and Space Science (RSESS) Focus Area Lead, the Computing Committee as Chair (2019-current), and the Inclusive Culture Committee (2020-current).
+She has served on high-level external and internal committees, including the National Academy of Sciences Decadal Survey for Solar and Space Physics (Heliophysics) 2024-2033 Steering Committe (2022-current), the ESA-NASA Lower Thermosphere-Ionosphere Science (EN-LoTIS) Working Group, the International Association of Geomagnetism and Aeronomy (IAGA) Geospace Data Assimilation Working Group (GeoDAWG) as Chair (2022-current), the NASA Heliophysics Advisory Committee (2017-2022), the ESA Daedalus Mission Advisory Group (2018-2021), the AGU Basu United States Early Career Award Committee (2017-2022), the NASA Geospace Dynamics Constellation Science and Technology Definition Team (2018-2019), the NSF Coupling, Energetics and Dynamics of Atmospheric Regions (CEDAR) Science Steering Committee (2012-2015), the NSF Geospace Section Committee of Visitors (2014), the Advisory Board for the University of Colorado Boulder’s Center for Research Data and Digital Scholarship (2017-2022), the Department’s Graduate Committee (2018-2020), as the Remote Sensing Earth and Space Science (RSESS) Focus Area Lead, the Computing Committee as Chair (2019-2022), the Inclusive Culture Committee (2020-2022), and the Undergraduate Curriculum Committee (2022-current).

 Download Prof. Matsuo’s Curriculum Vitae